PhilipPragerUrbina/RockPaperScissorsProject/README.md

 # RPSAITemplate
-A template for creating RPS AIs
+A template for creating RPS.RPS AIs